 Clean window sills and window tracks.

-Vacuum curtains and window blinds (Low power setting on vacuum please)
+Vacuum curtains and window blinds (make sure to set the lowest power setting on vacuum to avoid pulling the fabric!)

 Give your carpets a good clean and hoover